IberaSoft/horse-racing/README.md

 ```
 ***Betting***
 ```
-Other participants could just bet for the any horse in the game just scanning the QA code provided before start the race.
+- Other participants could bet for the any horse in the game just scanning the QR code provided before start the race.
 ```
 ---